 Skipping of Stitches.
 The needle may not be accurately set into the needle bar or the needle may be blunt or bent.
 The needle may be too small for the thread in use.

 INSTRUCTIONS

 FOR USING

-ATTACHMENTS

-120606
+ATTACHMENTS 120606

 WITH

+SINGER

-SINGER ELECTRIC SEWING MACHINES 101-4 AND 101-12
+ELECTRIC SEWING MACHINES

-Genuine Singer Needles and their Containers are marked with the Company's Trade Mark "SIMANCO."

-Needles in Containers marked "For Singer Machines" are not Singer made needles.
+101-4 and 101-12

 FOOT HEMMER-Hemming

 Raise the needle to its highest point.
 Remove the presser foot and attach the foot hemmer in its